Are you ready to start making money?

 What is the target market?

-With proper arena design and a sound marketing strategy, your business does have the potential to attract adults.
 Your adult players are there to challenge their co-workers, enjoy an evening out with friends, or compete against others who take the game more seriously (see our Laser Tag World Championships page)

 What is the growth potential for a laser tag business?